Ex-Compton Mayor Found Guilty of Improper Use of City Money

 “There is a line.
 But these aren’t close to the line,” Hill said of Bradley’s purchases.
 “They weren’t Burger King but they weren’t the fanciest of things.
 We’re talking about golf balls.”

 Both the prosecution and defense rested on Tuesday.
 Jurors began deliberations on Thursday morning after a full day of closing arguments.
+They informed the court they had reached a verdict at the end of the day, but it was delivered to the court a little after 1:30 p.m. on Friday.

 The former official was convicted of misappropriation and misuse of public funds in 2004.
 Eight years later, a California appeals court overturned his conviction after the California Supreme Court found prosecutors have to make clear that defendants know they are breaking the law in cases related to the theft of public funds.
 Councilman Amen Rahh and Johnson were also convicted for charging personal items on city-issued credit cards.

-Hill said in May that Bradley had already served the entirety of his sentence before the appeals court’s reversal.
+Hill said in May that Bradley had already served the entirety of his sentence before the appeals court’s reversal but might serve a “tiny bit of time” if he was convicted.
+Los Angeles County Superior Court Judge George Lomeli did not remand him into custody instead ordering him to return to court on August 30 for sentencing.
+He faces a lifetime ban from holding public office.

+Bradley left the courtroom without speaking to reporters.
+Lopez declined to comment.

+A woman who attended the hearing to support Bradley wept in the gallery after the verdict.

 A mainstay of the Compton political scene since the early 1990s, Bradley served as the city’s mayor for two terms between 1993 to 2001.
 Prosecutors decided to retry him as he ran for office in 2013.